 Employment rate, growth of earnings and return on pension assets in the different scenarios

 |Average employment rate|

-During the projection period, the purchasing power of the average pension will continue to rise as a result of the increase in earnings.
-As of 2023, the ratio between the average pension and the average earnings will begin to decline.
-The most important reason for the drop in the relative pension level is the life expectancy coefficient, which adapts the benefit level to correspond to changes in life expectancy.
+During the projection period, the purchasing power of the average pension will continue to rise as a result of an increase in earnings.
+Following high inflation, a major index increase will be made to pensions at the beginning of 2023.
+It will increase the average pension relative to average earnings.
+In 2024, the average pension will be around 55 per cent of the average earnings, after which the ratio will decline in the baseline projection throughout the projection period, ending up at around 46 per cent in 2090.
+The most important reason for the drop in the relative pension level is the extended life expectancy and the life expectancy coefficient, which adapts the benefit level to correspond to changes in life expectancy.

 Statutory pension expenditure, % of GDP

 Average pension, % of average wage